 - Led a “Write Our Democracy” Open Mic Reading on Presidents Day 2017, with over thirty poets participating.

-- I regularly post photographs as visual prompts on the Poet Laureate of Cincinnati Events Group on Facebook, which has resulted in dozens of poems, many of which are in response to current events.
+- I posted photographs as visual prompts on the Poet Laureate of Cincinnati Events Group on Facebook, which has resulted in dozens of poems, many of which are in response to current events.

-- Help publicize and support the vast range of poetry organizations and poets in the greater Cincinnati area.
+- Helped publicize and support the vast range of poetry organizations and poets in the greater Cincinnati area.

-- Poet Laureate Group Facebook page where organizations and poets can list their events and learn about others.
+- I created and curated the Poet Laureate Group Facebook events page where organizations and poets list their events and learn about others.
 This group has over 500 members and serves as a clearinghouse for dozens of literary events each month.

-- First poet invited to participate as an author at the Books by the Banks Festival, in 2016.
+- I was the first poet invited to participate as an author at the Books by the Banks Festival, in 2016.
 I assisted in organizing a successful pre-festival event at the Mercantile Library, kicked off the reading series at the Author Pavilion Stage and facilitated a panel discussion.
 In 2017, at least five additional poets were included at author tables.